-As part of the Association contract, CHP officers works overtime in the Covenant in addition to their regular enforcement.
-Input from the RSF Patrol and community member complaints informs where the CHP focuses their enforcement efforts.
+As part of the Association contract, CHP officers work overtime in the Covenant in addition to their regular enforcement.
+Input from the RSF Patrol and community member complaints informs where the CHP focuses its enforcement efforts.

 This year supplemental CHP patrols were asked to address parking issues within the village.
 Mangan said the increased attention, conversations with people and ticketing has helped with parking compliance.